 After dilating the eyes, the doctor takes pictures of the inside of the eyes.
-Subsequently, the doctor injects a special dye into your arm vein, and takes more pictures of the eyes to see the dye circulating through the blood vessels of the eyes.
-Through this method, the doctor figures out which blood vessels are blocked, broken down or leaking fluid.
+Subsequently, the doctor injects a special dye into your arm vein and takes more pictures of the eyes to see the dye circulating through the blood vessels of the eyes.
+Through this method, the doctor figures out which blood vessels are blocked, broken down, or leaking fluid.

 Optical Coherence Tomography (OCT)

-OCT is an imaging test which provides cross-sectional images confirming the thickness of the retina.
+OCT is an imaging test that provides cross-sectional images confirming the thickness of the retina.
 These images help in figuring out if the fluid has leaked into retinal tissue.
 This exam can also help in understanding the efficacy of diabetic retinopathy treatment.

 Treatments for Diabetic Retinopathy

-Diabetic retinopathy treatment depends upon the severity of your condition, and is aimed at slowing down or stopping the worsening of the condition.
+Diabetic retinopathy treatment depends upon the severity of your condition and is aimed at slowing down or stopping the worsening of the condition.
 Discussed below are the ways to treat the condition –

 Early Diabetic Retinopathy